 Many camp licenses are due for renewal during the spring and the renewal fee is substantial.
-Fees collected with renewal are deposited into the General Fund and, to date, a waiver or modification to this fee has not been issued.
-Renewal fees paid are for one year, cannot be carried over to another year if a camp does not operate, and are non-refundable.
-However, during this declared state of emergency, a camp may decide to delay the submission of their renewal application allowing their license to expire and then seek to reinstate such license if a decision to operate is made at a later date.
+During this declared state of emergency, a camp may decide to delay the submission of their renewal application allowing their license to expire and then seek to reinstate such license if a decision to operate is made at a later date.
 Please note that it takes several days to process a reinstatement application; however, an inspection is not required as part of the reinstatement process provided the camp operated at the same location within the past year.